 A Strategic Plan provides the strategic direction towards performance improvement through actions to carry out the organization's Mandate and achieve its Vision.
-A Strategic Plan is the foundation of PMS.
+A Strategic Plan is the foundation of Performance Management Systems (PMS).
 It sets clear strategic objectives and allows the organization to manage performance in order to achieve them.
-It forms a basis for PA's at individual/staff level thereby translating a strategy into desired action by the entire organization.
+It forms a basis for Performance Agreements (PAs) at individual/staff level thereby translating a strategy into desired action by the entire organization.
 In addition, a Strategic Plan integrates and unifies an organization around a shared vision and guides decisions in the allocation of scarce resources.

-The methodology followed to develop the MLSW's Strategic Plan was based on the Public Service Strategic Planning Framework that has been developed by the OPM to guide the process of developing strategic plans across the entire Public Service.
-This is not only done for improving productivity and enhancing efficiency in the O/M/A but also for the effective implementation of the Performance Management System in the Public Service.
+The methodology followed to develop the MLIREC's Strategic Plan was based on the Public Service Strategic Planning Framework that has been developed by the Office of the Prime Minister (OPM) to guide the process of developing strategic plans across the entire Public Service.
+This is not only done for improving productivity and enhancing efficiency in the O/M/A but also for the effective implementation of the PMS in the Public Service.